[dopts id="6"]

 We also sell crafts made by island crafts people.

 Opening hours are usually from half an hour before the first ferry till half hour after last one but like many island residents we cover many activities including fire safety at the islands airport on occasion so on the odd morning or afternoon we have to close for an hour.
-On these occassions we put a notice up letting people know reopening time.
+On these occasions we put a notice up letting people know reopening time.

 Enquiries